robertmuth/Cwerg/Docs/macros.md

 * since partial evaluation follow macro expansion #if style conditional compilation is NOT available
 * macro definitions can only occur at the module level
 * macro invocations can only occur inside function bodies
-* hygenic macros are supported by allowing the creation of per macro invocation unique symbols
+* hygenic macros are supported by per macro invocation unique symbols
 * macro invocations can be nested, children nodes are expanded before parents.
 * macros can invoke other macros, exapansion happens "outside-in".